Speaking of California and flipping California, hail I share with you this next headline.

 Let's not forget that.

-Congressional black Caucasians didn't go to the inauguration.
+Congressional Black Caucasians didn't go to the inauguration.

 Anyway, that's a nobody saw racism.

-A lot of people who saw that press conference are not big-time Trumpers, loved it.
+A lot of people who saw that press conference are not big-time Trumpers loved it for a whole host of reasons.

 Here is Donna in Vernon, Connecticut.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hi.

-Hey, Rush, first time for me.
+Hey, Raj, first time for me.

 My sister Vanessa was on once, though.